 The existing product is a huge business application with many different tools and available for users.
-I was given an introduction and initial overview of the product from the product team and by interviewing a member of the business team, I discovered the main pain points of the product.
-Interviewing this user aided in the development of user personas for different scenarios.
+I was given an introduction and initial overview of the product from the Product Owner.
+I orgnaised interviews with various team members to stand in for users), this aided in the development of user personas for different scenarios.
 For instance, registering a corporate lunch:

 - Done by a travelling salesperson.